-There is uncertainty regarding long term efficacy and safety of most non-hormonal treatments.
 The median total duration of moderate to severe VMS is 9.4 years.
-In comparison, the longest placebo-controlled trials were relatively short for fezolinetant99 (Skylight 1 and 2: 12 weeks) and gabapentin72 (BREEZE 3: 12 weeks).
-However, because gabapentin has been used extensively for other indications, long-term safety data are available and no concerning findings have arisen.
+In comparison, the longest placebo-controlled trials were 12 weeks for fezolinetant112.
 Although fezolinetant now has 52 weeks of uncontrolled data to inform efficacy and safety, it is a first-in-class medication.
-Since there are no FDA approved selective neurokinin-3 (NK3) receptor antagonists, we cannot rely on data from medications in the same therapeutic class or from other indications.
-Post-market safety events (e.g., black box warnings, REMS) for new therapeutics are common, occurring in about one-third of new approvals100, underscoring the need for long-term safety data.
+Since there are no FDA approved selective neurokinin-3 (NK3) receptor antagonists, we cannot rely on data from medications in the same therapeutic class or from other indications as we can with other non-hormonal options, most of which have been used for other indications and have long-term safety data.
+Post-market safety events (e.g., black box warnings, REMS) for new therapeutics are common, occurring in about one-third of new approvals113, underscoring the need for long-term safety data.